Everton Mlalazi

-Everton Mlalazi is a Zimbabwean gospel artist.
+Everton Mlalazi is a Zimbabwean gospel artist and philanthropist.
 He is a member of Spirit of Praise, a prominent regional gospel group.
 Mlalazi is also founder of The Vine and Worship Therapy choirs.

 Background

 Everton Mlalazi was born in 1982 in Harare, Zimbabwe.
 He had his early childhood in Nyamandhlovu, Bulawayo and later went back with his parents to Harare in Glennorah suburb where he had his primary education.

 Mlalazi started professional music career in 2014 when he put together a musical ensemble called The Vine Music Ministry as the founder and director.
 Mlalazi rose to prominence when he then started his solo career in the year 2020 in which he released his debut album, In The Presence 1 in November 2021 following the success of the singles Uyingcwele and Ekhaya.
 Ever since then, he had significant radio success having several songs in charts.
 Uyingcwele was on number one for five weeks on Star FM Gospel Greats and number three on overall top 50 gospel songs of the year 2020.
 Uyingcwele and Ekhaya made it into the Skys Metro FM annual top 50 with Uyingcwele in the top 10 at number eight.
 Ekhaya made it onto the Classic 263 Annual Top 50.